ChrRus99/Learning-From-Networks/README.md

 # Learning-From-Networks
-Final project of Learning From Networks - 2024
+Final project of Learning From Networks - 2024 - unipd